Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basic internal architecture

-Negative sign of mapping $\mathcal M_2$ means that in order to obtain the r.h.s., one needs to apply mapping to the l.h.s. and negate it.
-This is an important addition to the definition given in the beginning of this section.
+Second mapping $\mathcal M_2$ has negative sign, which means that in order to obtain the r.h.s., one needs to apply mapping to the l.h.s. and negate the result.
+Sign property of mappings and processing both symmetries and antisymmetries in a common way makes these entities fully consistent with each other.